phthisic/EATUP/README.md

 #### EATUP Prototype
 demo.apk can be opened with Android mobile phone.

 or if you want to view the source code, please download the "EATUP" file and open it with Unity.
 Might take several minutes to import all the resources.

+1. The game scenes are located in the File "EATUP > Assets > Scenes".
-In the AR camera config, change the type of your camera.
+2. Open the scene named "showMenu" and in the AR camera config, change the type of your camera.
 If you do not have any webcam, you can use your phone as the camera. ( Application like IVCam might be useful here.)
+3. Open the scene named "selectDishes" and start the game.

 Should be good to go if your computer has a camera.